edward-prosser/corda-docs/content/en/docs/cdl/cdl-to-code/command-constraints.md

 # Command Constraints

-Command constraints are also implemented using a switch on the command.
+Command constraints are implemented using a switch on the command.

-In this case we want to ensure that we have good structure in the code so we will have a `when` case for every possible value of the `command.value`.
+This is to ensure that you have good structure in the code so, you will have a `when` case for every possible value of the `command.value`.
 In the cases of `Propose`, `Repropose` and `Complete` commands, there is no command constraint specified in the CDL.

-We will explicitly show there is no check to be done by leaving the case block blank `{}` because it is better to ensure there is a complete set of cases rather than risk missing one out.
+You can explicitly show there is no check to be done by leaving the case block blank `{}` because it is better to ensure there is a complete set of cases rather than risk missing one out.

 AgreementContract.kt: